EuropeOSS/what/README.md

 Europe is a continent thriving with software innovation.
 Unfourtunately it all happens in isolated islands spread around the continent.

-Berlin, Amsterdam, Brussels, Prague, Rome, Barcelona...
+Berlin, Amsterdam, Brussels, Prague, Rome, Barcelona and dozens if not hundres more!

 By exposing and bringing these places together, we can support each other, collaborate and discuss, altogether shaping a brighter future for the digital Europe.